 - Unfortunately, I haven’t seen much of the traditional Mahouts who bond with these animals.

 - Mahouts show the trapped Elephants who the “man” is here, who has the power, the hook and shackles.
 Then eventually the Elephants will go back into the wild, but they remember and when they get near the villages where people will threaten them with the hooks, they are avoiding.
 It is not in vain to say “memory as an elephant”.

 In Pinnawala we stood to the exit and in the direction of the river where the Elephants go.
 I didn’t want to support business, but I wanted to see Elephants.
-Every day, Mahouts are taking the Elephants through the village to the closest river for a bath.
+Every day at 2 pm, Mahouts are taking the Elephants through the village to the closest river for a bath.
 And the parade ends with a Mahout riding an Elephant — I think only to make a show and to be cool.

 What has become of Pinnawala and possibly other places is just a consequence of what is tourist demand.
 If we as tourists ask for something and want it, it will quickly become a business, as it happened here.
 The locals naturally respond to this and want more money and are willing to do terrible things for it.
 It all starts and ends with us, every person.

 Orphanages and shelters for Elephants are needed.
 The idea to eliminate them is naive.
 But the way how to behave to the Elephants should be rethought.
 They are beautiful animals that deserve to live wild and not to have them as an object for business.

 I was lucky enough to see wild elephants near Arugam Bay.
 No safari, no orphanage just free wild animals.
 Be respectful, take your distance, but there are some places where you can see them – from the central part to go to the east or north side.

 There are plenty of Safaris.
 Just search on Google or ask in some Facebook groups, I haven’t been in any, so I can’t give you proper information.